ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_view_config.md

 Precondition: Setup instance
 Main success scenario: User opens the configuration of an instance.
 The user is presented with an interactive tree view.
 Alternative scenario: Instance not online.
-The user is informed about the issue.
+The user is informed about the problem.
 Error scenario: Technical problems while configuring the instance.
-The user is informed about the issue.
+The user is informed about the problem.
 Postcondition: The interactive tree view for configuration is visible.
 Non-functional Constraints:
   - Essential functionality